twzhangyang/RestAirline/README.md

 After installing, please run below command to make sure current .NET Core version is 2.2.103 `dotnet --version`

+The EventStore and ReadModel are based on EF Core and connect to MSSQL, before run this service please update EventStore connect string and
+ReadModel connect string in `settings.json` under `RestAirline.Api` project.
+After set connect string two database will be migrate automatically by the API service.

 ## Run the API
 1. Try to input home api link in Postman: